 The previous example was simple but not realistic.
-In the real world you need to secure your connections and for that the usage of TLS is needed.
+In the real world, you need to secure your connections and for that, the usage of TLS is needed.
 The server needs to have a certificate.
-There are many vendors that can provide certificates recognized by the majority of clients,but for testing purpose you probably want to use a self-signed certificate.
-The following command creates a this for you, a certificate named cert.pem with a private key key.pem that will be valid 365 days.
+There are many vendors that can provide certificates recognized by the majority of clients, but for testing purposes, you probably want to use a self-signed certificate.
+The following command creates this for you, a certificate named cert.pem with a private key key.pem that will be valid 365 days.

 openssl req -x509 -newkey rsa:2048 -subj '/CN=localhost' -keyout key.pem -out cert.pem -nodes -days 365

-Now we can slightly modified the previous example to make it TLS capable.
+Now we can slightly modify the previous example to make it TLS-capable.

 - For the client script, like it is said in the comments, you can omit lines 11 and 12 if you are connecting to well-known services that have probably recognized certificates.
 In that case, instead of the ssl_context argument, you can just pass the tls argument with True value.